oanguenot/simctl-cli/README.md

 ```

-_Note_: This commands requires the bundleId of the application.
+_Note_: This command requires the bundleId of the application.

 ### Starting an application

-An application can be started by launching the command:
+An application is started by launching the command:

 ```bash